-Creams, hydrogel patches, beeswax nipple shields, silver nipple shields…
+Creams, hydrogel patches, beeswax and silver nipple shields

-- Commercial creams for sore nipples often contain a local anaesthetic that often interferes with your baby’s sucking motions and makes the baby breastfeed even worse.
+- Commercial creams for sore nipples often contain a local anesthetic that often interferes with your baby’s sucking motions and makes the baby breastfeed even worse.

 - Antibacterial creams should be prescribed by a health care professional and used only in case of severely infected wounds or damage to the nipple tissue.

 - Nipple shields can reduce breastfeeding pain, but they must be the right size, and the baby must latch on well with them.
 If this is not the case, the damage and cracks may get worse.

 - There is no scientific evidence that silver or wax breast pads are effective.

 - Hydrogel breast patches or similar are wonderful but not affordable for all pockets

 - Gel breast pads: these dressings can help speed up healing and decrease the sensation of pain.

 - Protective shells are recommended because they allow the nipple to be aired without the bra touching and shield textiles coming into contact with the wound.